scala/docs.scala-lang/_overviews/toolkit/munit-test-suite.md

 {% tabs munit-unit-test-4 %}
 {% tab 'Scala CLI' %}
-Using Scala CLI, you can run the `test` command and pass it the folder containing all your source files, or just `.` if you run Scala CLI in that folder.
+Using Scala CLI, to run all the tests in folder `example`:
 ```
 scala-cli test example
 # Compiling project (test, Scala 3.2.1, JVM)